Carlos Santana Player Props: Pirates vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers have a 4.54 team ERA that ranks 24th across all MLB pitching staffs.
+- The Dodgers' 4.51 team ERA ranks 22nd among all league pitching staffs.

-- Dodgers pitchers combine to allow 96 total home runs at a clip of 1.2 per game (to rank 18th in baseball).
+- The Dodgers rank 18th in baseball in home runs allowed (96 total, 1.1 per game).

+- Sheehan (2-0 with a 2.65 ERA and 12 strikeouts in 17 2/3 innings pitched) gets the start for the Dodgers, his fourth of the season.

-- In his most recent outing on Wednesday against the Colorado Rockies, the lefty went six scoreless innings while surrendering one hit.
+- In his most recent time out on Friday, the right-hander tossed five innings against the Colorado Rockies, allowing three earned runs while surrendering seven hits.

+- The 23-year-old has put together a 2.65 ERA and 6.4 strikeouts per nine innings in three games this season, while allowing a batting average of .172 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.